-8.2 Article 8 of the European Convention on Human Rights (ECHR) requires public authorities to respect a person's right to a private life.
-This includes people detained under the Act.
+8.4 Article 8 of the European Convention on Human Rights (ECHR) requires public authorities to respect a person's right to a private life.
+Article 8 has particular importance for people detained under the Act.
 Privacy, safety and dignity are important constituents of a therapeutic environment.
-Hospital staff should make conscious efforts to respect the privacy and dignity of patients as far as possible, while maintaining safety, including enabling a patient to wash and dress in private and to send and receive mail, including in electronic formats, without restriction.
+Hospital staff should make conscious efforts to respect the privacy and dignity of patients as far as possible, while maintaining safety, including enabling a patient to wash and dress in private, and to send and receive mail, including in electronic formats, without restriction.
 Respecting patients' privacy encompasses the circumstances in which patients may meet or communicate with people of their choosing in private, including in their own rooms, and the protection of their private property.